 5. Morarji Desai ( 24 March 1977 – 28 July 1979)

-Moraji Desai was the very famous prime minister of India After Indira Gandhi.
+Moradi Desai was the very famous prime minister of India After Indira Gandhi.
 Before becoming prime minister of India.
 He was an Independence Activist.
 Morarji was the 4th prime minister of India.
 He was born in February 1896.
-Before getting a post of the prime minister of India.
+Before getting the post of prime minister of India.
 He served as Home Minister, Finance minister along with Chief Minister of Bombay state.
 Morar Ji also served as Deputy chief minister of India.

 He managed many ministries while Indira Gandhi Cabinet.
 While that time he was a very old person as prime minister of India at 84.
 He lived a long life 99 years later he died.
 Mainly he was from Gujarat. form more information.